 Craig Whalen, Executive Director noted that “The transaction demonstrates competitive long-term financing is available in the Australian bank debt market for projects which are well structured.
 There continues to be strong demand for renewable projects, especially those backed by a long-term power purchase agreement from a creditworthy counterparty.”

 Andrew Pickering, ICG Chairman and EIT Portfolio Manager said “ICG is particularly pleased with this result.
-MWF’s debt profile now extends beyond the remaining 10-years of the contracted power purchase agreement with Water Corporation WA, which expires in 2028.
+MWF’s debt profile now extends beyond the remaining tenor of the contracted power purchase agreement with Water Corporation WA.
 This funding package significantly mitigates not only the refinancing risk for MWF but also the impact of any rises in future interest rates.”

 ICG acted as financial advisor for the transaction and was responsible all aspects of the refinancing.